Greenhouse-gas emissions are causing an increase in the Earth's temperature, and consequent alterations in weather patterns.

 Scotland’s climate trends

 What is the average temperature, rainfall or sunshine in my part of Scotland?
-The climate trends application below allows you to change the range of years and region.
+The Climate Trends application below allows you to change the range of years and region.
 You can also use it to find out how Scotland’s growing season has changed over the years.

 Atmospheric concentrations of important greenhouse gases